mstykow/cloud-app-factory/README.md

 ... going to the `infrastructure/` directory and executing `cdk destroy`

 ... going to the `app/` directory and executing `amplify delete`.
 Before doing this step, you need to manually detach the administrator policy we added a few steps back.

+## Conclusion

+After going through the steps of this tutorial you are now in a position to apply the learnings to your own use case.
+That is, begin by writing the infrastructure needed for _your_ use case in CDK and add parameters at the relevant places.
+Once you have achieved this and updated the backend to accept and process all parameters, you can work on extending the frontend functionality to become a full CRUD application getting templates from the backend and taking advantage of the full CloudFormation SDK arsenal in the frontend.
+The only limit will be your creativity!

 ## Summary of Useful Commands